watson-developer-cloud/assistant-simple/README.md

 1. In your browser, navigate to [your IBM Cloud console] (https://console.ng.bluemix.net/dashboard/services).

-1. From the **All Items** tab, click the newly created Watson Assistant service in the **Services** list.
+1. From the **All Items** tab, click the newly created Conversation service in the **Services** list.

     ![Screen capture of Services list](readme_images/conversation_service.png)

 1. On the Service Details page, click **Launch tool**.

-1. Click the **Import workspace** icon in the Watson Assistant service tool.
+1. Click the **Import workspace** icon in the Conversation service tool.
 Specify the location of the workspace JSON file in your local copy of the app project:

     `<project_root>/training/car_workspace.json`